CERT-Polska/karton-yaramatcher/README.md

 - `base_address` - hex-encoded dump base address (leading `0x` is supported);
 You can specify multiple entries for the same file if the same memory dump was found on different base addresses.

-For the analysis type, yaramatcher runs rules against all dumps passed in `dumps.zip` resource and append result tags to the parent sample.
+For the analysis type, yaramatcher runs rules against all dumps described in `dumps_metadata` payload.
+It then appends result tags to the parent sample.

 **Produces:**
 ```json